pupubird/WebLaunchJS-2021/Advance.md

 console.log(grocery_list[0]);
 ```

-Remember, in programming, number always starts with 0.
+Remember, in programming, the number always starts with 0.

-But if I want to print out all my items in the grocery list, it will be tedious everytime to write out with the index!
-We can reuse what we learnt in session 1: **for loop** to work with our favor
+But if I want to print out all my items in the grocery list, it will be tedious every time to write out with the index!
+We can reuse what we learned in session 1: **for loop** to work in our favor

 ```javascript
 let grocery_list = ["Milk", "Coca-cola", "Apple cider"];